APOYS/mepigram_released/README.md

 *Note: The motifscannerA.py file should be executed in the main mEpigram directory

 #### Making motif LOGOs:
-You can generate both types of logo using the *makeLOGO.py script*.
+You can generate both types of logo using the **makeLOGO.py** script.
 Use the flag --typeEF to generate typeEF motifs.